 New threats from exotic pest animals

 'Exotic pest animals' are invasive animals not considered to be established in the wild in Victoria.
 If these high-risk species were allowed to establish in the state, they would present a threat to our economy, environment and social values.
 The most cost-effective management of exotic pest animals is to prevent their entry into Victoria, followed by early intervention to prevent their establishment.
 Agriculture Victoria is the lead agency for the control of these pest animals within Victoria.

 Information on a selection on declared and non-declared pest animals in Victoria.

 Information about the classifications of pest animals in Victoria and a classifications listing of declared pest animals.

-Information on Wild dogs in Victoria and what DEPI is doing in the management of these invasive animals.
+Information on Wild dogs in Victoria and what the department is doing in the management of these invasive animals.

-General information about the Victorian Fox Bounty including frequently asked questions, definitions and acceptable condition of body parts for the bounty and Terms and Conditions of the bounty.
+General information about the Victorian Fox and Wild Dog Bounty including frequently asked questions, definitions and acceptable condition of body parts for the bounty and Terms and Conditions of the bounty.